 When deciding how to invest the Plan's assets, the Trustee considers a number of risks, including, but not limited to, those set out in Appendix 2.
-Some of these risks are more

-Page 4 of 19 quantifiable than others, but the Trustee has tried to allow for the relative importance and magnitude of each risk.
+Some of these risks are more quantifiable than others, but the Trustee has tried to allow for the relative importance and magnitude of each risk.

 The Trustee considered a wide range of asset classes for investment, taking account of the expected returns and key individual risks associated with those asset classes as well as how these risks can be mitigated where appropriate.
-The key financial assumption made by the Trustee in determining the investment arrangements is that equity-type investments will, over the long term, outperform gilts by 3.3% pa.
-The other key assumptions for expected returns above gilts are as follows:
+The key financial assumption made by the Trustee in determining the investment arrangements for expected returns above gilts are as follows:

-• average long-term return on UK corporate bonds: + 1.1%
+average long-term return on UK corporate bonds: + 0.8%